biocatchltd/yellowbox/docs/extras/webserver.rst

     :param body: If specified, a recorded request must have a body equal to the one specified.
     :param text: If specified, a recorded request must have a body equal to the one specified with utf-8 encoding.
     :param json: If specified, a recorded request must have a body equal to the one specified with json encoding.
+    :param json_submap: If specified, a recorded request must have a body that is a supermap of the one specified with json encoding.
     :param content_predicate: If specified, may be a callable that accepts a :class:`bytes` object, in which case the predicate must evaluate to True when called with the request body.
 Alternatively, the predicate can be a tuple of a callable that returns a value, and a value to compare to, in this case, the callable must return